actions-marketplace-validations/mihinduranasinghe_WSO2-APIManager-Cloud-CICD-Beta/README.md

 ## How this works

-In this version of APIMCloud CICD Action, you can automate creating an API project with given API definition and publish it in the development tenant.
-Then it can be tested with a postman collections.
+In this version of APIMCloud CICD Action, you can automate creating an API project with given API definition and publish it in the a targeted tenant/organization.
+APIs can be invoked automatically with an automatic generated API application for testing and API access tokens are generated and stored in a txt file for the clients to test the PRODUCTION and SANDBOX API end points.

-If all checks passed, API project will be imported to the targeted tenant.
+APIs can be continously deployed to any tenant when the code is merged into a relvanmt github repositpry branches.

 ## Pre requesits